 Looking for a unique handmade baby gift?
-Well what could be more original than the combination of a paper luncheon napkin, a paper cake plate and a blank stretched canvas?
+Well, what could be more original than the combination of a paper luncheon napkin, a paper cake plate and a blank stretched canvas?
 Not sure what, but we found an adorable way to combine these elements, plus a few little extras, into a sweet wall hanging for that special baby’s nursery.

-If you are planning to host a baby shower for a friend and are looking for unique favor idea., take a peek at our post to see how to make scented sugar scrub for your shower attendees.
+If you are planning to host a baby shower for a friend and are looking for a unique favor idea, take a peek at our post to see how to make scented sugar scrub for your shower attendees.
 While the mom-to-be is stocking up on Pampers diapers, the guest can go home and indulge in some pampering during their next bath!

 We choose to use the Happy Tree Collection because of its cheery color combination and sweet woodland creature motif.
 The framed canvas came from the craft’s department of a well-known chain department store.
 If you are unable to locate one of these, use a regular canvas then wrap the outer edge with an appropriate width ribbon for a finished look.

 Separate the canvas from the frame.
 Paint the frame and once dry, sand edges for a distressed touch.

 Trim napkin to fit the front of the canvas plus a bit extra to wrap around sides.
 Spread decoupage medium all over canvas and place napkin on top.
 Smooth out any air bubbles and miter wrap the corners.
 Once dry, cover canvas with another layer of decoupage medium.
 This layer will further seal the napkin to the canvas.